wullm/VELOCIraptor-STF/doc/usage.rst

 Running the code
 ================

-**Velociraptor** is a stand alone executable (with the executable named stf (or STructure Finder for historical reasons)).
+**Velociraptor** can be compiled as a stand alone executable (with the executable named stf (or STructure Finder for historical reasons)) or as a library to be called from within a N-Body/Hydrodnamical code for one-the-fly halo finding.
+Currently the code can be called from within `SWIFTSIM <https://https://github.com/SWIFTSIM/swiftsim/>`_.
 It can be run in serial, with OpenMP, or MPI APIs.
 A typical command to start the code looks like:
 ::

  ./stf < args >